UMAprotocol/UMIPs/UMIPs/umip-97.md

 1. Query for the `ancillaryData` value from the price request
 2. Decode the ancillary data from bytes to UTF-8
-3. Parse the encoded data
+3. Parse the encoded data and delimit key-value pairs by commas (",")
 4. Evaluate success rate based on the method described in `Technical Specifications`

 ## Description